mich013/pydashy/test.md

 ### Python Django-Nose

-    Djang0-Nose is required to be installed into the virtualenv so It's not installed in the initial phases of the Python-Core updates.
+    Django-Nose is required to be installed into the virtualenv so It's not installed in the initial phases of the Python-Core updates.